andrewsiyoon/spiking-seRNN/README.md

 The folder basemodels contains implementations of standard spiking neural networks and recurrent spiking neural networks, originally adapted from the snnTorch repository (snntorch.readthedocs.io/en/latest/) that formed the basis of later seRSNNs.

 The folder finalscripts contains Python scripts for L1-regularized and spatially-regularized networks.

+This work was presented at CCNeuro 2023 (https://2023.ccneuro.org/view_paper.php?PaperNum=1139).